Calvin-LL/Reorderable/README.md

 See [`ReorderableRowScreen.kt`](demoApp/composeApp/src/commonMain/kotlin/sh/calvin/reorderable/demo/ReorderableRowScreen.kt) in the demo app.

 You can just replace `Column` with `Row` in the `Column` examples above.

+#### Accessibility

+See the demo app for examples of how to make the reorderable list accessible.

+If the items in the list do not contain any button besides the drag handle, I recommend adding "Move Up"/"Move Down"/"Move Left"/"Move Right" actions to the TalkBack menu in each item via [`SemanticsPropertyReceiver.customActions`](<https://developer.android.com/reference/kotlin/androidx/compose/ui/semantics/package-summary#(androidx.compose.ui.semantics.SemanticsPropertyReceiver).customActions()>) and applying [`Modifier.clearAndSetSemantics`](<https://developer.android.com/reference/kotlin/androidx/compose/ui/semantics/package-summary#(androidx.compose.ui.Modifier).clearAndSetSemantics(kotlin.Function1)>) to the drag handle button to make the drag handle button not focusable for TalkBack.
+For more information, see [Key steps to improve Compose accessibility](https://developer.android.com/develop/ui/compose/accessibility/key-steps#custom-actions).

 ## API